gingeranyhow/slinky/README.md

-This is Soy McInky, Robin & Andrew's lightly customized version of Inky!
+This is McSlinky, Robin & Andrew's lightly customized version of Inky!

 ![](resources/icon-small.jpg)